Running

 Once you've installed preq

-, let's give it a try using our demo application.
+, let's give it a try on a few examples.
 This will help you quickly see how things work before pointing it at your data.

 - Linux (amd64)